-Please see below examples from a variety of HMC schools as to how they are marking Black History Month 2020:
+Please see below examples from a variety of HMC schools as to how they are marking Black History Month in academic year 2020-2021:

 Wellington School has put together a useful presentation pack with links and resources to Black History Month activities.
 See here.
 Art students have also been exploring Black artists like Nigerian born artist Njideka Akunyili Crosby and creating artwork in response to the artists' styles in class and also as part of the schools' Photography and Digital Media club.
 See here.

 Canford School has compiled a dedicated page on their website for Black History Month with links a programme of events, a YouTube video showing how they are marking the month and a choir recording of ‘Mine eyes have seen the coming of the glory of the Lord’.

 At Latymer Upper School, School Librarian, Terri McCargar has put together an in-depth reading list celebrating Black voices and Black lives.

 St Paul’s Girls School marked the beginning of Black History Month with a brilliant introductory student assembly and a powerful Friday Lecture from Stuart Lawrence.
 Since then, the school has launched a varied programme of events that will run both in and outside the classroom throughout October, including talks, reading groups and webinars for the wider school community.
 See here for more information.

 At Bristol Grammar School, the History Department has shared a wide range of ideas and links to help pupils and staff explore and connect with the schools' rich and diverse past – which can be accessed here.
 They will also lead a Senior School assembly on the Bristol Bus Boycott.
 See here for a blog from the schools' Head of History, Rory Hambly, which includes mention of the work the school is doing to diversifying the history curriculum.